Understanding your Leaving Certificate Results

 Round 2 Offers

-If you did not accept an offer in Round 1, or, you did not receive an offer in Round 1, you may be offered a course in Round 2.
+If you did not accept an offer in first round or you are yet to receive an offer, you may be offered a course in the second round.

-If you accepted an Offer in Round 1 but it was not your 1st choice course, you may be offered a course in Round 2
+If you accepted an offer in the first round, but it was not your 1st choice course, you may be offered a course which is higher up your list of preferences in the second round.

 High Level Grade